 There is likewise the more personal Why I Choose to Remain a Non-Dad for Now — Reflections on Being Childless.

-Similarly, in the human world, without surviving the unknown and conquering the difficulties, the young do not get to know their true selves.
-The lack of experience renders them feeble, unfit, and insecure to be successful family leaders.
-This consequently causes lots of distress to their relationship and new life, which in many instances leads to unhappiness and divorce.
+Similarly, in the human world, without surviving the unknown and conquering [some] difficulties, the young do not get to know their true selves nor discover their full potential.
+The lack of experience tends to render them feeble, unfit, and insecure to be successful family leaders.
+This consequently causes significant amount of distress to their relationship and new life, which in many instances leads to unhappiness and divorce.

 Lion or Man, to be the King of the Jungle, well-worthy of the title, one has to first wander like a nomad.
 This is the natural course of things.
 This has always been the Tao.